wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    point for a caching resolver to end validation of the authentication chain.
 Instead, the resolver sends the response as if the zone is unsigned and does not set the AD bit.
-This Negative Trust Anchor can potentially be placed at any level within the chain of trust and would stop validation from that point in the chain down.
+This Negative Trust Anchor can

-3.  delete